OSGeo/OSGeoLive-doc/en/quickstart/udig_quickstart.rst

 What Next?
 ==========

+..
+Writing tip
+  Provide links to further tutorials and other documentation.

 This is only the first step on the road to using uDig.
 There is a lot more great material (and ability) left for your to discover in our walkthroughs.